stoplightio/platform-docs/1.-quickstarts/add-projects-quickstart.md

 ## Create a Blank Project/Import Local Files

-If you don't have your API artifacts like OpenAPI or JSON schema on a Git repository or want to get started with creating a new one, you can get started in Studio.
+If you don't have your API artifacts like OpenAPI or JSON Schema on a Git repository or want to get started with creating a new one, you can get started in Studio.

 <!-- theme: warning -->